The residential rainbows of London

-One of the many questions I’m asked online is where I take my London street shots.
+One of the many questions I’m asked online is where are the colourful London streets.
 So, I thought it was about time I shared a few of my favourite locations.

 London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago.
 I really enjoy seeing the way people express themselves through their homes, and painted houses and doors make for a cheerful neighbourhood.
 Now come with me and I’ll show you some of London’s prettiest streets.

 First up is the adorable Kelly Street in Kentish Town.
 On a recent visit, I met one of the residents who was off to Oxford to visit his father.
 As we chatted it emerged that he had attended a school near my home and he told me that many years ago Dulux had shot an advert on the street and painted each house.
 It really is a magical corner of London and I particularly love this shot from above.

 In the late 1990’s, I lived on the corner of Jubilee Place and Kings Road.
 Just two streets away from this picturesque part of Chelsea.
 It was one of those places everyone wanted to visit when they came to stay and each morning I would look down the street and smile.
 It’s easily one of my favourite London streets and I happened to notice the lilac house recently sold for 2.5 million.
 It’s now available to rent for a mere £7,150 per calendar month!